ishanpranav/rebus/Design.md

 The remaining spacecraft in the minor fleet are captured and join the major fleet.
 During combat, the major fleet always captures at least one spacecraft [[6](#6)].
 ## Commerce
-A player with a spacecraft in a region may conduct _commerce_ with any planet within that region by exchanging _wealth_ for _commodities_ stored as cargo.
+A player with a spacecraft in a region may conduct _commerce_ with any planet within that region by exchanging wealth for _commodities_ stored as cargo. [[7](#7)].

-Wealth is game currency stored virtually within the microcomputer. [[7](#7)]

-At an _inhabited_ planet, a player may
+At an inhabited planet, a player may
 - _sell_ commodities being imported by the planet <!-- , --> and
 - _purchase_ commodities being exported by the planet<!-- , -->.

 Each purchase increases the unit _selling price_ that the exporting planet requests in exchange for the commodity; each sale decreases the unit _purchasing price_ that the importing planet is willing to pay for the commodity.

 The quantities supplied and demanded by each planet are unlimited.
-The amount that a player sells is limited only by their cargo; the amount that a player purchases is limited only by their wealth and the total capacity of their fleet in the region.
+The amount that a player sells is limited only by their cargo; the amount that a player purchases is limited only by their wealth and the total capacity of their fleet.

-At an _uninhabited_ planet, a player may
+At an uninhabited planet, a player may
 - _accept_ cargo,
 - _deposit_ cargo,
 - _download_ navigational information, or